No Pain Labor & Delivery – Global Health Initiative: Basic Obstetric Anesthesia projects

-After the assessment, a team of 11 - 12 volunteers including obstetric anesthesiology attending physicians, anesthesiology residents, obstetricians, labor and delivery nurses, neonatologist or neonatal intensive care nurse, and interpreters travel to one of the screened hospitals.
+After the assessment, a team of 11–12 volunteers including obstetric anesthesiology attending physicians, anesthesiology residents, obstetricians, labor and delivery nurses, neonatologist or neonatal intensive care nurse, and interpreters travel to one of the screened hospitals.
 The team leader is typically a Chinese-born obstetric anesthesiologist practicing in the United States.
 The team leader is thus fluent in both Mandarin and English and familiar with Western standards of obstetric care.
-A typical week schedule consists daily themes: 1.
+A typical week schedule consists of daily themes: 1.
 Orientation day, 2.
 Mother safety day, 3.
 Baby safety day, 4.
 No pain day, 5.
 Patient satisfaction day, 6.
 Crash day, 7.
 Conference day.

 The Obstetric Anesthesia Support (OAS) Project was established in 2014 as an alternative to OAID for hospitals that only partially met the screening metrics for OAID.
 Typically, this is intended for hospitals that lacked the necessary administration support.
 Rather than a 1-week visit by a NPLD-GHI team, the labor ward professionals from these hospitals are invited to OAID sites during the NPLD-GHI training week to observe educational activities.
 The goal of OAS is to maximize the NPLD-GHI's impact in hospitals with limited resources, especially personnel, and for the visiting Chinese professionals to take the knowledge acquired during the NPLD-GHI training sessions back to their own hospitals and implement it locally.

-In order to meet the demands from Chinese private hospitals due to recently China's healthcare system reform, NPLD-GHI has started its Private Hospital (PH) Project, another alternative to OAID for mainly private hospitals since Sept.
-2015.
-A total of 12 hospitals have participated in the PH project by Oct.
-2016.
+In order to meet the demands from Chinese private hospitals due to recently China's healthcare system reform, NPLD-GHI has started its Private Hospital (PH) Project, another alternative to OAID for mainly private hospitals since September 2015.
+A total of 12 hospitals have participated in the PH project by October 2016.